asterics/nRF52840-BLE-Button/README.md

 # Bleeny: an nRF52840-based low cost BLE Button

-The BleenyButton is an assistive switch for creating a key press or other HID activities using Bluetooth Lwo Engergy (BLE).
-It utilizes the the affordable Tenstar Robot devboard (aka nice!nano) with the Nordic nrf52840 microcontroller.
+The Bleeny Button is an assistive switch for creating a key press or other HID activities using Bluetooth Low Energy (BLE).
+It can be used to control SmartPhones, Tablets, Computers or AAC Software like our free and open source [Asterics AAC](https://aac.asterics.eu).
+The Bleeny Button utilizes the affordable Tenstar Robot devboard (aka nice!nano) with the Nordic nrf52840 microcontroller.
 A good summary of the features of this SoC/board is provided at the [Zephyr documentation page](https://docs.zephyrproject.org/latest/boards/others/promicro_nrf52840/doc/index.html).
 The source code builds with PlatformIO, using the Adafruit nRF52 and Bluefruit libraries.
 The code is based upon the [BLE keyboard example](https://github.com/adafruit/Adafruit_nRF52_Arduino/blob/master/libraries/Bluefruit52Lib/examples/Peripheral/blehid_keyboard/blehid_keyboard.ino)

 ## Requirements